 Command Function Mode enable password Sets a password to control access to the Privileged Exec level GC username Establishes a user name-based authentication system at login GC privilege Assigns a privilege level to specified command groups or individual commands GC show privilege Shows the privilege level for the current user, or the privilege level for commands modified by the privilege command PE enable password After initially logging onto the system, you should set the Privileged Exec password.
 Remember to record it in a safe place.
 This command controls access to the Privileged Exec level from the Normal Exec level.
 Use the no form to reset the default password.

 enable password [level level] {0 | 7} password

 no enable password [level level]

 level level - Sets the command access privileges.
-Only Level 15 is available, which provides full access to all commands.
 (Range: 0-15)